Additional

 Synced from github.com/CoWork-OS/CoWork-OS/docs

 CoWork OS uses the Browser Workbench for live website testing and browser-use tasks.
+Browser Workbench is the visible user-facing surface for Browser V2, CoWork's unified browser engine for agent-controlled web work.

 When a task asks the agent to go to a website, test an app as a normal user, click through a flow, fill a form, inspect a JavaScript-heavy page, or take browser screenshots, CoWork opens a visible browser session inside the app instead of silently launching an external browser.
 The user and the agent share the same page in a resizable right-sidebar workbench.